skurfer/ldaprc/README.md

 # OpenLDAP Settings Library #

-This small library allows you to use your system’s existing OpenLDAP-style configuration settings with Python libraries like [ldap3]() and [Python-LDAP]().
+This small library allows you to use your system’s existing OpenLDAP-style configuration settings with Python libraries like [ldap3][1] and [Python-LDAP][2].

 ```python
 >>> from ldaprc import LDAPRC